agustin-villa/Java-/README.md

 # Java

-This Repo will contain practise Java programs from Code Academy, Youtube, LeetCode Etc
+This Repo will contain practice Java programs from Code Academy, Youtube, LeetCode Etc